agabor/recolorimage/specs.md

   - Lightness mapping
 - **Process**:
   - For each pixel:
-    - Find the 2 closest matching hue in mapping keys
+    - Find the 2 closest matching hues in mapping keys
     - Replace original hue with the weighted average of the two mapped hue values.
     - Calculate the weighted average of the mapped saturation scale values, and apply it to the saturation channel.
     - Calculate the weighted average of the mapped lightness scale values, and apply it to the lightness channel.